 “That’s why we’re currently working with a technology company on a research project that allows us to push validated survey tools for depression and anxiety on a regular schedule to the smartphones of our patients who choose to participate.
 By answering these questions, our patients will give us important information about how they are doing, helping us determine when and how we can best help them.

 “Personally, I think this kind of technology, combined with things like Telehealth appointments that, when used appropriately, save patients the time and trouble of driving, parking, taking time away from work or school, are the future of how patients and their care providers will work more closely together.
 And that’s a wonderful thing about the Comprehensive Fetal Care Center.
-As an academic practice, associated with the Dell Medical School, and The University of Texas at Austin, we are committed to making the care we deliver today the best it can be, and also to doing everything we can to make the care we deliver tomorrow, even better.
-Our patients can help us achieve that goal by being among the first to use some of the digital tools we’re making available so, in a sense, our patients are not only our partners in their own care, but they are also our partners as we work to make tomorrow healthier for everyone.
-And I think that’s really exciting.”
+As an academic practice, associated with the Dell Medical School and The University of Texas at Austin, we are committed to making the care we deliver today the best it can be, and also to doing everything we can to make the care we deliver tomorrow, even better.
+Our patients can help us achieve that goal by being among the first to use some of the digital tools we’re making available, so in a sense, our patients are not only our partners in their own care, but they are also our partners as we work to make tomorrow healthier for everyone.
+I think that’s really exciting.”

 Heartburn, Acid Reflux, or Indigestion?
 Setting the Record Straight